YuzhuoMa97/SPAGxECCT/README.md

 We provided codes for GxE analyses of time-to-event, binary, quantitative, and ordinal categorical traits.
 For analyses of homogeneous populations, please refer to the **simulation studies/SPAGxECCT** folder.
 For analyses of heterogeneous or admixed populations, please refer to the **simulation studies/SPAGxEmixCCT** folder.
 For analyses of using SPAGxEmix<sub>CCT-local</sub> to identify ancestry-specific G×E effects by incorporating local ancestry in admixed populations, please refer to the **simulation studies/SPAGxEmixCCT_local** folder.

-With the provided codes, users can conduct simulation studies of GxE analyses, including generating genotype data, phenotype data, genetic principal component data, and calculate p-values using our proposed methods of SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>, or SPAGxEmix<sub>CCT-local</sub>.
+With the provided codes, users can reproducibly conduct simulation studies of GxE analyses, including generating genotype data, phenotype data, genetic principal components (PCs), and calculate p-values using our proposed methods of SPAGxE<sub>CCT</sub> (testing for GxE effects in analyses homogeneous population), SPAGxEmix<sub>CCT</sub> (testing for GxE effects in analysis of heterogeneous or admixed populations), or SPAGxEmix<sub>CCT-local</sub> (testing for ancestry-specific GxE effects by incorporating local ancestry in analyses of admixed populations).

 ## Reference